json-api/json-api/format/index.md

 specification to describe extension interoperability rules which are applicable to that implementation.

-When the value of the `ext` or `supported-ext` media type parameter contains a comma (U+002C COMMA, ","), the value **MUST** be surrounded with quotation marks (U+0022 QUOTATION MARK, """).
+When the value of the `ext` or `supported-ext` media type parameter contains more than one extension name, the value **MUST** be surrounded with quotation marks (U+0022 QUOTATION MARK, """), in accordance with the HTTP specification.

-> Note: Failing to quote the value of the `ext` or `supported-ext` parameter when that value contains a comma is a violation of the HTTP specification and can lead the header to be parsed incorrectly.

 ## Document Structure <a href="#document-structure" id="document-structure" class="headerlink"></a>